Increase the proportion of adults who get screened for colorectal cancer ā€” C‑07 Data Methodology and Measurement

 Data include persons who have had a blood stool test (gFOBT or FIT) within the past year, sigmoidoscopy within the past 5 years or, a colonoscopy within the past 10 years, or Stool DNA-FIT (sDNA-FIT) within the past three years, or CT colonography within the past 5 years.

-The denominator does not include respondents who reported ever having colorectal cancer.
+The denominator does not include respondents with a history of colorectal cancer.

 The baseline was updated based on the changes to the USPSTF recommendation for colorectal cancer, which was released in May 2021.